senthu1capgemini/Azure-RAG-Lang-Graph-Agent/README.md

 - After tool use → return to "agent" for further reasoning.
 - If no further action is needed → end the workflow

+# How to use##
+- Create the Azure components : Azure Search, Azure Foundry Emdeddings, and LLM via Forundry.
+Get the API details and seave as an env file.
+- Run the main.py file

+For Web Search, I use Tavily, you may need to set up an API access for it.
 To view the database file .db, please use https://inloop.github.io/sqlite-viewer/.

 **Next Steps:**
 - If necessary, change SQLITE to Azure CosmosDB